 Armor Value (AV); This indicates a structural damage threshold before which real damage is done to the item with Resilience.
 The rating indicates how much physical damage is reduced on each hit.

 Fitted: The [worn] armor has been shaped to the form of the wearer and has its Encumbrance reduced.

-Tailored: The [worn] armor fits as though it were made exactly for the wearer; it has its effectiveness increased for its wearer.
+Tailored: The [worn] armor fits as though it were made exactly for the wearer; it has its Resilience increased for its wearer.

 Reinforced: The armor reduces damage done per hit [by 1 of any physical type], up to a number of times equal to its AC bonus.
 Construction is such that the general Encumbrance is not effected; Double reduces damage by 2; Triple reduces damage by 3.